 Either the color of the blue trim on her garment varied considerably, or the Cybis brochure photo was of a lighter-blue prototype (this occurrence was not unknown in Cybis advertising.)
 This particular piece with darker blue decoration does not have the 50th stamp, which means it was physically created after 1989.

-The confusion deepens when we get into the 1990s, because at some point during that decade Cybis chose to release yet another edition of the Madonna with Bird, called Madonna With Bird II, as part of their Hall of Fame series of replicas.
-Unfortunately some official Cybis photos lacked the wood base that was part of the actual retail production sculpture…. so we cannot always rely solely on those images when it comes to bases.
 Although this HOF version has the same brown hair and white veil as the 1989 Replica, her clothing is a different colorway.
-None of the HOF pieces have the 50th Anniversary stamp because they were all made after 1989, but I have no idea whether the copyright year mold impression is the 1988 or something else (if it is there at all.)
+None of the HOF pieces have the 50th Anniversary stamp because they were all made after 1989, but I have no idea whether the copyright year mold impression is 1988 or something else (if it is there at all.)

-Back to the future again: the Madonna with Lace is an upsized (by 2” overall) version of the 1960s Madonna with Lace Veil shown earlier…..which itself was an adaptation of the 1950s Holland Mold Company madonna.
-So this is the fourth and presumably final incarnation of what originally began as a Holland Mold Company design.
-Her introduction date is unknown but it was definitely after 1980 … my guess is sometime in the 1990s, and so I’ve placed it at the end.
+Back to the future again: this Madonna with Lace was resurrected at the start of the 1990s as an upsized (by 2”) version of the 1960s Madonna with Lace Veil shown earlier…..which itself was taken from the 1950s Holland Mold Company madonna!
+So this is the fourth and final incarnation of what originally began as a Holland Mold Company design.
 This piece, offered in either plain white bisque or in color as shown with a blue lace veil and yellow rose, is 6.5” high (the original 1950s/1960s mold was 4.5” high, and so this has been upsized from the previous three; see Upsize Downsize if you’re curious about how such things are done).
-The 2008 Cybis website offered it at $199 for the plain white bisque and $299 for color.
+In 1993 the plain white one was $95 and the color was $125.

-The 2008 website also listed, but did not have a photograph of, a sculpture called Madonna Most Pure in white at $295 and color at $395.
-Supposedly it is 6.75” high but there is no indication of whether it was a bust or a full figure.
+The mid-1990s also saw the introduction of a sculpture called Madonna Most Pure in white at $295 and color at $395.
+Supposedly it is 6.75” high but because there was never a photo of it on their website, I have no idea whether this is a bust or a full figure.

 There is a direct-contact form on the About the Cybis Archive page if any reader has photos of, or information about, any Cybis madonnas (of whatever era) that they would like to share; in research, every little bit helps!